Administration

 Modern Languages

-Candidates for the Ph.D. in Ancient Archaeology are required to demonstrate a reading knowledge of German and another modern language appropriate to the student's special field.
+Candidates for the Ph.D. in Ancient Art and Archaeology are required to demonstrate a reading knowledge of German and another modern language appropriate to the student's special field.
 Language examinations shall be arranged by the department, or may be satisfied in certain instances by coursework.

-Ancient Archaeology Languages
+Ancient Art and Archaeology Languages

 Students are expected to acquire proficiency in specific languages.